-In this step-by-step Systeme.io tutorial review, I’ll show you how to use Systeme.io to launch and run your online business.
+In this step-by-step Systeme.io tutorial review, you’ll learn how to use Systeme.io to launch and run your online business.

 Systeme.io is an all-in-one platform to help you grow and scale your online business.
-With Systeme.io, you can create:
+With Systeme.io, you can create the following:

 - Sales funnels.